Brown-University-Library/OLD-ARCHIVED_bul-search/README.md

-Brown implementation of Blacklight.
+Brown University Library discovery tool.
+This is a Blacklight application that integrates data from our catalog, journals (via EBSCO), institutional repository (BDR) into a single discovery interface.

 ## Installation

-Read the [Blacklight Quickstart](https://github.com/projectblacklight/blacklight/wiki/Quickstart) to become familar with the project.
+Read the [Blacklight Quickstart](https://github.com/projectblacklight/blacklight/wiki/Quickstart) to become familiar with the project.
 You might want to follow the steps locally and install a default Blacklight instance as a test project.

 To install the Brown Blacklight code locally: